Authorization Controller API

 Note

-There is no retry mechanism for Auth API webhooks.
+There is no retry mechanism for Auth API messages.

 If Galileo will provide fallback processing and you are the system of record, you must devise a way to keep Galileo updated on your account balances so that Galileo can determine whether accounts have sufficient balance.
 You could send a batch file every few hours, for example.

-When Galileo does not receive your response in time, it sends the OATO: Auth_API_Timeout Account Event webhook, and then Galileo sends you the AUFB: auth_fallback Authorization Event webhook to notify of both approved and denied fallback authorizations.
+When Galileo does not receive your response in time, it sends the OATO: Auth_API_Timeout Account Event message, and then Galileo sends you the AUFB: auth_fallback Authorization Event message to notify of both approved and denied fallback authorizations.

 Stand-in processing